Italian Charter Permits 2025: What you need to know

 Conclusion

-Keep in mind that if regulations are not followed or proper documentation is not submitted, ENAC will not process your charter landing permit.
-For permit renewals, you’ll only need to submit documents that may have expired or will expire shortly (within the next year).
-Documentation that remains valid does not have to be re-submitted with your annual charter permit renewal.
+If regulations are not followed or proper documentation is not submitted, ENAC will not process your charter landing permit.
+For permit renewals, ‘you’ll only need to submit documents that may have expired or will expire shortly (within the next year).
+Documentation that remains valid must not be re-submitted with your charter permit renewal.

-Lead times for Italian charter permits are firm, and short-notice permit requests are not normally possible.
-Note that once a charter permit application has been made, with all required documentation submitted, the operator may travel to Italy without notice once the permit is approved.
+The lead times for Italian charter permits are firm, and short notice permit requests are generally impossible.
+Once a charter permit application has been made and all required documentation has been submitted, the operator may travel to Italy without notice once the permit is approved.

 All TCO authorizations must be submitted with all Italian landing permit requests.
 Otherwise, your landing permit will not be processed.
 Note that landing permit requirements change for aircraft over 19 seats, as well as for inclusive tours and special event charter flights.